beginning of content

 How is sepsis treated?

-People with sepsis may need help for their lungs or kidneys to work or surgery to help treat the infection.
+People with sepsis may need help for their lungs or kidneys to work.
+Sometimes surgery is needed to remove the infection.

 People who have had septic shock may develop gangrene.
 Gangrene may need to be treated with the amputation of fingers, toes or limbs.